-Regional Reach Program
+Regional/National Reach Program

-Over the last decade, employers across Australia, have made enormous strides in progressing workplace inclusion initiatives focused on their LGBTI talent.
+Over the last decade, employers across Australia, have made enormous strides in progressing workplace inclusion initiatives focused on their LGBTQ talent.
 This includes those in the private sector as well those in all levels of government and irrespective of organisational size.
 However, one of the great challenges for organisations is how to ensure that such positive steps are reaching ALL their employees, irrespective of their distance from head office.

 The recent marriage equality debate in Australia did highlight divergent views on equality across the nation, with some, albeit a minority, of more remote communities showing less progressive or inclusive views.
 The recent 2018 Australian Workplace Equality Index (AWEI) survey also highlighted the challenges faced away from the major metropolitan areas.
 For example:

 - Metropolitan employees believe LGBTQ inclusion initiatives are more important than those further afield (84% vs 78%)